aguspe/sparkling_watir/README.md

 Watir for testing your Mobile Devices.
 Powered by Appium.
 This project is a revamp of Tap watir https://github.com/watir/tap_watir.

-All the inspiration from this project is taking from Tap Watir, so all the credit goes to the original creators and contributors
+All the inspiration from this project is taken from Tap Watir, so all the credit goes to the original creators and contributors

 ## Installation